 Montana Addiction Treatment Programs

 Addiction treatment programs are provided in Montana as a continuum of care offering varying levels of support.
-These programs are designed to address any physical dependency or withdrawal symptoms and help the person to recover physically, mentally and emotionally from substance abuse.
+These programs are designed to address any physical dependency or withdrawal symptoms and help the person to recover physically, mentally and emotionally from substance use.

 Which addiction treatment programs a person participates in are dependent on the nature and severity of the addiction as well as how well the person responds to treatment.
 Montana drug rehabilitation programs are able to provide clinical assessments and tailor programs based on a person’s individual needs.

-Montana interventionists can assist in organizing and holding a meeting with the person in question to address their substance abuse and request that they enter treatment.
+Montana interventionists can assist in organizing and holding a meeting with the person in question to address their substance use and request that they enter treatment.
 Professionally led interventions have a very high success rate in getting people to seek treatment for addiction.

 Drug And Alcohol Detox